Accepting PhD Students

 Biography

 Associate Professor Jenkins also uses historical research methodology to inform and give perspective to all that she does.
 Her ground breaking research about Australian women music educators from 1890-1950 enabled a more complex understanding of her work in socially inclusive education and inclusive student advising.
-The early Australian women music educators faced prejudice and discrimination, as well as social exclusion, which aligns and relfects the types of experiences students from minority groups and diverse backgrounds can experience today.
+The early Australian women music educators faced prejudice and discrimination, as well as social exclusion, which aligns and relfects the types of experiences students from diverse backgrounds can experience today.

 Current and prior PhD supervisions include: